adesoji-blick/jenkins101/README.md

-# This is a Jenkins practical file
+# Manage user Emails
+## The project copies email.txt file from repo to /tmp/email directory on the Jenkins server